-Graduation Checkout Requirements for 2025:
+Graduation Checkout Requirements for 2026:

-- Earned 22 credits (stated earlier in the handbook).
-Completed Education Career Action Plan (ECAP) on MyFutureAZ - Passing score of 70% or better on the AZ Civics Exam - Return all school materials to the school including books, uniforms and any other education materials issued by the school.
+- Earned 22 credits (stated earlier in the handbook). - 100% Completion of Education Career Action Plan (ECAP) on MyFutureAZ - Passing score of 70% or better on the AZ Civics Exam - Return all school materials to the school including books, uniforms and any other education materials issued by the school.